• Start Here!

 This dough starts out with warm/hot water.
 You do not want it boiling. if your water is too hot, it will kill the yeast.
 This is common with any recipe you use yeast in.
 The yeast needs warm water, and some kind of sugar to be fed.

-You want to put the warm water, sugar, salt, powdered milk, and 2-3 cups of flour in a mixer.
+You want to put the warm water, sugar, salt, powdered milk, and 2-3 cups of all purpose flour in a mixer(you do not need bread flour).
 Mix until all is well combined.

 Add the eggs, one at a time.